Communication Directory & FAQs

 • All graduated students continuing active FF A membership.

-Subsequent year's program affiliation fee pricing will be based on total end of year enrollment determined on July 31 of the previous membership year.
+Subsequent year's program affiliation fee pricing will be based on total end-of-year enrollment determined on July 31 of the previous membership year.

-Details on Affiliation Membership Description, Philosophy, Benefits, Policy and Procedures from National FFA can be found here.
+Details on Affiliation Membership Description, Philosophy, Benefits, Policy, and Procedures from National FFA can be found here.

 If you are considering becoming a new affiliate chapter -- DO NOT submit your roster for state approval.
 Your affiliate paperwork must be processed first.
 If you submit before your chapter’s status has been changed...it cannot be updated for this membership year and affiliate status would have to wait the following membership year.
-The following agreements are due by October 15th annually to the Washington FFA Executive Director for NEW affiliate chapters only.
+The following agreements are due by October 15 annually to the Washington FFA Executive Director for NEW affiliate chapters only.